ncbo/virtual_appliance/README.md

 # OntoPortal Virtual Appliance

-The OntoPortal Virtual Appliance packages the full BioPortal software stack into a deployable VM image.
+The OntoPortal Virtual Appliance provides a ready-to-run environment for the full OntoPortal software stack, delivered as a virtual machine or cloud image.
+It lets you launch an OntoPortal instance quickly, while still giving you full control to customize and configure the system for production use.
-It is designed for organizations that want to run OntoPortal locally (hospitals, research groups, OntoPortal Alliance members) instead of relying on the hosted Stanford BioPortal.

-This repository (`virtual_appliance`) contains the scripts and configuration needed to provision infrastructure, deploy applications, and manage updates for the appliance.
+This repository (virtual_appliance) contains the scripts and configuration needed to set up the underlying infrastructure (operating system, directory structure, and core services like Nginx, MySQL, and the triple store), deploy the OntoPortal components (API, UI, ncbo_cron, etc.), and manage updates for the appliance.
-It is used to build the OntoPortal Appliance OVA (for VMware) and the Amazon Machine Image (AMI) available through the AWS Marketplace.

 ---